andrei-pmbcn/bquizServer/README.md

 `{type, questionIndex, answer}`
 - **type**: the string `'answer'`
 - **questionIndex**: the index of the question being answered
-- **answer**: an array of the sub-answers selected by the player that together comprise what the player considers the correct answer.
+- **answer**: an array of the choices selected by the player that together comprise what the player considers the correct answer.

 Sent when a player answers a question.
 ##### nextQuestion